Bit-Quill/amazon-neptune-for-graphql/README.md

 4. execute `node index.mjs` to start the Apollo Server
 5. access the graphQL application in a browser by visiting `http://localhost:4000/`

+> [!NOTE]
-Note that Node's default AWS credentials provider is used for authentication with Neptune.
+> Node's default AWS credentials provider is used for authentication with Neptune.
 See [AWS SDK credential providers](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/Package/-aws-sdk-credential-providers/#fromnodeproviderchain) for more information.

 # Known limitations
 - @graphQuery using Gremlin works only if the query returns a scalar value, one elementMap(), or list as elementMap().fold(), this feature is under development.